dotherightthing/control-traktor/README.md

 ##### Loop Recorder

 * Set loop size, delete loop, then record on downbeat
+* Sync master to source deck to capture a tidy loop
+* Trigger MIDI clock sync before starting recording to avoid having to tweak in the REMIX deck
 * Resample from Remix deck, then overdub by triggering record a second time
+* Recording FX Tails
+  * FX must use INSERT to record via CUE
+  * FRZ button in effects
+  * Triggered Freeze Slice with "PLAY" disengaged
+  * Triggered Hot Cue of limited length
+* To generate interesting breakbeats, XFADE between sampled loop and offset shorter loop, then replicate with CUEs
+* LOOP and BEATJUMP are recorded ("LOOP" in Performance section)
+* Turn CUE MIX to far right to prevent jump in headphone volume when activating CUE for the purpose of sampling

+#### Live Input

+* If playing both Audio and MIDI from CS1x, look for tracks with "Key: C" so the sounds are in tune

 #### Devices